valdiney/GoogleBigQueryService/README.md

 This Service is used to abstrain the use of the BigQuery from Google using php language

 ### Dependencis
-To use this Service you sould first install the offial library from Google:
+To use this Service you should first install the offial library from Google:

 ```sh
 $ composer require google/cloud-bigquery
 ```

 ### Inicial usage
-To start you sould firts create a dataset and a table:
+To start, you should firts create a dataset and a table:

 ```php
 require_once 'vendor/autoload.php';